progrium/go-extpoints/README.md

 ### Extension Points

-First, you define an "extension point" for you application.
-This is basically a set of hooks that a plugin can implement to extend some aspect of your application.
-Defining an extension point involves writing an interface (though not a real interface) that plugins can implement, and then an extension point stub.
+First, you define "extension points" for your application.
+An extension point is an API or a set of hooks that a plugin can implement to extend some aspect of your application.
+Defining an extension point involves writing an interface (though not a real interface) that plugins can implement, and then also an extension point singleton stub.
 Here is a simple observer pattern extension point:

 	type ProgramObserver struct {
 		ProgramStarted func()
 		ProgramEnded func()
 	}

 	var ProgramObserverExt struct {
 		Plugin func(string) ProgramObserver
 		Plugins func() []ProgramObserver
 	}

-You also want to register your extension point for it to be active:
+Then you register your extension point for it to be active:

-	plugins.Register(&ProgramObserverExt)
+	plugins.ExtensionPoint(&ProgramObserverExt)

-Now use the extension point in your program. `.Plugins()` gets you all plugins implementing that extension point interface, whereas `.Plugin(name)` lets you get a specific plugin by name.
+Now use the extension point in your program from the singleton, which has been fully implemented by declaring it with `plugins.ExtensionPoint()`. `.Plugins()` gets you all plugins implementing that extension point interface, whereas `.Plugin(name)` lets you get a specific plugin by name.
 More often you use the former; the latter is used when you are using plugins to provide configurable backends.
 But here's `.Plugins()` in our app:

 	for _, observer := range ProgramObserverExt.Plugins() {
 		observer.ProgramStarted()